EdielsonLima/ECBIESEK-CONSTRUTORA/replit.md

 ## Overview

-A financial dashboard web application for managing accounts payable (contas a pagar) for a construction company.
+A financial dashboard web application for managing both accounts payable (contas a pagar) and accounts receivable (contas a receber) for a construction company.
 The system provides visualization of financial data through interactive charts, tables, and KPI tracking.
-Users can view paid accounts, pending payments, overdue accounts, and track key performance indicators with historical data.
+Users can view paid/received accounts, pending payments/receivables, overdue accounts, and track key performance indicators with historical data.

 ## User Preferences